JAkkerman/MPROG_Project/README.md

   and gives it a score on, among other variables, how left-right it is.
 This I can use to judge not the shifts, weighted by actual data from that time.

-The external components I will use
+The external components will consist of d3 libraries that can create [maps](https://www.theguardian.com/environment/interactive/2013/may/14/alaska-villages-frontline-global-warming) with interactive electoral data.

 Some similar visualizations will include:
 * The map used by the [Kiesraad](https://www.verkiezingsuitslagen.nl/verkiezingen/detail/TK20170315).
+I will use a similar map of Dutch municipalities and fill them with either the color of the largest party in a particular year or the left-right score for a particular year.
 * This visualization from [FiveThirtyEight](https://fivethirtyeight.com/features/americas-electoral-map-is-changing/),
   which shows shifts in the electoral preferences for US districts.
 Since the US has a more binary political system, it is easier to show shifts in preference (depicted by voter margins for either the Democrats of Republicans) so I would like to make a similar graph but with the weighted score of left-right and/or progressive/conservative.
-* This visualization by [Kieskompas](https://www.kieskompas.nl/media/filer_public/5a/9d/5a9d70f7-7ce7-47da-9e71-9676b6d7e61b/landschap_tk.png), which shows the position of parties (and the person who fills in the kieskompas) on a political matrix
+* This visualization by [Kieskompas](https://www.kieskompas.nl/media/filer_public/5a/9d/5a9d70f7-7ce7-47da-9e71-9676b6d7e61b/landschap_tk.png), which shows the position of parties (and the person who fills in the kieskompas) on a political matrix.

+The most difficult to implement will probably be to calculate the left-right score for every region, for multiple years.
+I know where I can get data for this but to actually implement this will probably be quite hard since the political preferences of parties can vary per year and that some parties just pop up or cease to exist, which makes comparison more difficult.